NCERT Solutions for class 8 Science Chapter 16 – Light

 The surface of the cardboard is a kind of irregular surface.
 Hence, the diffused reflection will take place from a cardboard surface.

 b) Bits of paper- Diffused reflection

-c) Wooden table that has been polished-Regular reflection
+c) The wooden table that has been a polished-Regular reflection

-Surface that has been recently polished can be a good example of smooth surface.
-Wooden table that has been polished has surface that is smooth.
+The surface that has been recently polished can be a good example of a smooth surface.
+The wooden table that has been polished has a surface that is smooth.

 d) Mirror- Regular reflection

 A mirror has a very smooth surface.
 That is why it gives a regular reflection.

 e) White Chalk powder that is used in school- Diffused reflection

 Chalk powder spread on a surface is an example of an irregular surface.
 Hence, it is rough.
 Therefore, the diffused reflection will appear from chalk powder.